EXTRAORDINARY MUSICAL ENCOUNTERS FOR ALL

 Commissioning and touring new music needs support to bring it to as many people as possible.

-We are also hugely grateful for the support we’ve received from trusts and international agencies:
+We are extremely grateful for the support we’ve received from funders, including trusts, foundations and international agencies:

 Ernest Cook Trust